 Why is the Langtang Trek difficult and dangerous?

 Now the reason why they say Langtang Trek is difficult is because of the trail through which you need to travel.
 Part of the trail takes us to small dirt tracks big enough to take a mule or even a yak.
-There are a few suspensions bridges you need to walk to cross a river to reach another hill.
-While some locations have smaller streams and handmade wooden bridges to cross.
+There are a few suspension bridges you need to walk to cross rivers, while some locations have smaller streams and handmade wooden bridges to cross.
 The trail also takes a rocky turn as you move higher before reaching the village of Langtang.
-But you can overcome this trekking trail if you have the physical strength and capability to carry yourself this terrain.
-They may sure seem like a hurdle, but your hard work is rewarded with the most spectacular and picturesque views.
+The trek is a little tough and challenging, but it’s worth it!

-People call this expedition a dangerous trek as well.
+The trek has somewhat of a dangerous reputation, but this is hardly borne out by the facts.
 Few of the locations you pass are prone to occasional landslides.
-And these unforeseen landslides usually damage the trekking trail covering a large portion of the trail with its sediments.
-Sometimes it is impossible to walk beyond but sometimes it is possible to walk around the rubble.
+And these unforeseen landslides usually damage the trekking trail covering a large portion of the trail with its sediments, and are subsequently repaired.
+Occasionally it is impossible to walk further and we have to find an alternative, but more usually it is possible to walk around the rubble.
 However, all the villages you reach are safe from landslides and do not pose a threat to the trekking journey.
 Apart from that, the trail is well maintained and it only takes a physically fit body to complete the journey.